Strong gravitational lensing by rotating Simpson--Visser black holes: Introduction

 Lately, another interesting spherically symmetric regular black hole spacetime is proposed by Simpson-Visser \cite{Simpson:2018tsi,Simpson:2019cer,Lobo:2020ffi} given by

 where $l$ is a constant with $l \neq 0$ yields the least modification of the Schwarzschild black hole spacetime and encompasses it when $l=0$.
 The parameter $l$ has dimensions of length introduced to cause a repulsive force to avoid singularity and is responsible for the regularisation of the metric at $r=0$.
 This spacetime (\ref{sv}) interpolates between the Schwarzschild black hole and the Morris--Thorne traversable wormhole.
 The Simpson-Visser metric is regular everywhere; it is evident by analysing the scalar invariant $R_{ab}R^{ab}$ and $R_{abcd}R^{abcd} $ which are well behaved everywhere including at $r=0$ \cite{Simpson:2018tsi}.
-The Simpson-Visser spacetime received significant attention and, among other probes, in theory, include discussion on the energy conditions, causal structure, and innermost stable circular orbit (ISCO) \cite{Simpson:2018tsi}.
-A discussion on Vaidya radiating spacetime and traversable wormhole \cite{Simpson:2019cer}, regularity, quasi-local mass, energy conditions and the causal structure of new black bounce models \cite{Lobo:2020ffi}, Gravitational lensing in a strong deflection limit \cite{Tsukamoto:2020bjm}, construction of rotating counterparts \cite{Mazza:2021rgq}, and discussion on black holes shadows \cite{Junior:2021atr,Shaikh:2021yux}.
+The Simpson-Visser spacetime received significant attention starting with a discussion on the energy conditions, causal structure, and innermost stable circular orbit (ISCO) \cite{Simpson:2018tsi}.
+Later, a cascade of work followed, viz. a Vaidya radiating spacetime and traversable wormhole \cite{Simpson:2019cer}, regularity, quasi-local mass, energy conditions and the causal structure of black bounce models \cite{Lobo:2020ffi}, gravitational lensing in a strong deflection limit \cite{Tsukamoto:2020bjm}, construction of rotating counterparts \cite{Mazza:2021rgq}, the slow rotation generalization and properties of the wormhole branch of this solution \cite{Bronnikov:2021liv}, and discussion on black holes shadows \cite{Junior:2021atr, Shaikh:2021yux}.